rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 '''''''''''''

 .. index:: NE flag
-.. index:: Rewrite flag!NE
+.. index:: Rewrite flags!NE
-.. index:: Flag!NE
+.. index:: Flags!NE

 By default, special characters, such as ``\&`` and ``?``, for example, will be converted to their hexcode equivalent.
 Using the ``[NE]`` flag prevents that from happening.